WinVector/Examples/LogisticOmit/logistic_omit.md

 the amount of interference is different for each value of `x`.
 For `x = -2`, the probability is almost determined, and `omitted` changes little.
 For `x = 1` things are less determined, and `omitted` can have a substantial effect.
-How much probability effect `omitted` has depends on the value of `x`, which obscures results much like a [statistical interaction](https://en.wikipedia.org/wiki/Interaction_(statistics)) would.
+How much observed probability effect `x` has depends inversely on how deep and often the value of `omitted` chases one into the flat regions of the sigmoid, which obscures results much like a [statistical interaction](https://en.wikipedia.org/wiki/Interaction_(statistics)) would (though by different mechanisms).

 This is a common observation in logistic regression: you can’t tell if a variable and coefficient have large or small effects without knowing the